-That the Board authorize the CEO to negotiate and execute a contract between BAWSCA and KNN for a not-to-exceed amount of \$40,000 subject to legal counsel's review.
+That the Board Policy Committee recommend Board authorization for the CEO to negotiate and execute a contract between BAWSCA and KNN for a not-to-exceed amount of \$40,000 subject to legal counsel's review.

-KNN has been BAWSCA's financial advisor since FY 2002-03.
+KNN has been BAWSCA's financial advisors since FY 2002-03.